AchillesJJ/OpenAI_SpiningUP_for_dummy/README.md

 #### Custom env
 Custom env must have be registered by Gym and has the same API as Gym.
-+ To be registered by Gym, youe custom env module should have at least the following files (structures):
++ To be registered by Gym, your custom env module should have at least the following files (structures):
 ```
 gym-foo/
   README.md